dawid-pytlinski/descriptive-statistics/README.md

 - **Kurtosis**: Measure of the "tailedness" of the data distribution.

 This analysis provides a comprehensive understanding of the data's distribution and variability, helping to identify patterns and insights.

+## Further Research
+To expand on this analysis, further research will be conducted in JupyterLab using machine learning techniques.
+This will involve:

+* Predictive Modeling: Using the dataset to build models that can predict occupancy status based on environmental measurements.
+* Clustering Analysis: Grouping similar data points to identify patterns and anomalies.
+* Feature Engineering: Creating new features to improve model performance.
+* Model Evaluation: Assessing the accuracy and robustness of different machine learning models.
+* Time Series Analysis: Utilizing time series methods to analyze data in the context of their variability over time, identifying trends, seasonality, and other significant temporal patterns.

+By leveraging machine learning, I can uncover deeper insights and build predictive systems that enhance my understanding and management of environmental conditions.